NeoGranular/lanyon/_posts/2016-05-13-heaven-awakening-chapter-35.md

 Wei Yang.

 Wei Yang?
 Is it that Wei Yang?
 The genius who attained the realm of Linking Of Souls just two years after coming into contact with the perception of Souls?
-One of the twelve Protectors?
+One of the twelve Family Guardians?

 This kind of a genius is precisely the student for which Baliyan had always longed for.
 It had been a pity that the guy was already a Protector, and had such a high realm.
 Thus, Baliyan didn’t seek him out.
 However, at this moment, City Master is actually handing over Wei Yang to him, and is even allowing the former to represent the Xia Feng institute in the Gathering?